TheClassicTechno/TheClassicTechno/README.md

 - 👋 Hi!
 I'm TheClassicTechno/Julia Huang.
 - 👀 I'm passionate about software and ai.
 - 🌱 I’m currently working on githubbing.
-- 💞️ I’m looking to collaborate on cool programming projects! :))
+- 💞️ I love to collaborate on cool programming projects! :))
 - 🌟 Fun fact: I have a passion for fruits (not related to Passionfruit)
 <!---
 TheClassicTechno/TheClassicTechno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.